On Eliminating Dogmatism and Formalism and Establishing Juche in Ideological Work: Criticism of factionalism

 By "dogmatism" Kim meant the rigid application of Soviet practices to Korean conditions.
 As such, Kim's use of the term was influenced by the Chinese communists.
 Likewise, "formalism" had meant an emphasis on the Soviet form of communism at the expense of the actual substance of revolution that needs to take local conditions into account.
 According to Suh, the speech is anti-Soviet and pro-Chinese.
 Kim lists Soviet practices that he finds unsuited to Korea.
 He believed that printing tables of contents at the back instead of the front of books, copying headlines from Pravda, publishing pictures of Siberia and hanging pictures of prominent Russian authors in public places were naive adoptions of Soviet practices.
 In contrast, Kim calls for adopting the Chinese rectification campaign to Korea.
 James F. Person calls this an attempt to abandon sadae ('serving the great') attitude (sadaejuui) and to "decolonize the Korean mind".
 In this sense the speech was grounded on traditional Marxist–Leninist thinking of the time, and the terms were used similarly in the Soviet Union to criticize Stalinism.
 However, despite the title only the speech's first half deals with juche, dogmatism, and formalism.
 The other half is on encouraging an uprising in South Korea.

 When Kim delivered the speech his most acute concern was how to neutralise the Soviet Koreans and the Yan'an faction.
 Having been at first reluctant to take sides publicly, Kim felt vulnerable to critique by opponents after he had mismanaged the country's economy.
 To rebuild the country after the Korean War, Kim had decided on an economic policy of favoring heavy over light industry.
 The results were not good, with both heavy industry and agriculture in stagnation.
 An alternative, light industry driven policy, appeared and was associated with the Soviet Koreans.
 Thus, the speech specifically criticizes leading Soviet Koreans, and criticized by name Pak Hon-yong and Yi Sung-yop, domestic faction members that were purged at this point.
-Kim accused factionalists of wanting to bring the South Korean writer Yi Kwang-su, who had notoriously collaborated with the Japanese during World War II, to North Korea.
+Kim accused factionalists of wanting to bring the South Korean writer Yi Gwangsu, who had notoriously collaborated with the Japanese during World War II, to North Korea.
 While this plan materialized during the Korean War, it was foiled by Yi's death on his way to the North.
-Kim's main focus, however, was on still active officials: Pak Yong-bin, Ki Sok-bok, Chong Yul, Chon Tong-hyok, and Pak Chang-ok.
+Kim's main focus, however, was on still active officials, including Chŏng Sangjin, Pak Yong-bin, Ki Sok-bok, Chong Yul, Chon Tong-hyok, and Pak Chang-ok.

 Kim faulted the propaganda workers for supporting de-Stalinization in the Soviet Union.
 Besides, by criticizing these workers, Kim had a convenient pretext to attack his opponents elsewhere.
 The speech was followed by the August Faction Incident of 1956 and a purge of opponents, which Kim legitimized through the juche concept.